Kristin Smith: Tiger Woods’ Ex-Girlfriend Who Ended Relationship After He Cheated May Soon Be Spilling Details

 Kristin Smith could be causing a major headache for Tiger Woods at the worst possible time.

-As the golfer prepares for his big return at The Masters this week, his ex-girlfriend is in a legal battle to get out of a non-disclosure agreement and potential share details about their messy breakup, the New York Post reported.
-Kristin Smith allegedly broke up with Woods last year after he cheated on her, but the golfer convinced her to sign the NDA in order to avoid another public scandal after the multiple allegations of cheating on now ex-wife Elin Nordegren.
+As the golfer prepares for his big return at The Masters this week, his ex-girlfriend is in a legal battle to get out of a non-disclosure agreement and potentially share details about their messy breakup, the New York Post reported.
+Kristin Smith allegedly broke up with Woods last year after he cheated on her, but the golfer convinced her to sign an NDA in order to avoid another public scandal after the multiple allegations of cheating on now ex-wife Elin Nordegren.

 As TMZ reported, Smith is trying to claim that the agreement can not be enforced, but she could have a fight on her hands.
 Tiger Woods is apparently threatening to “unveil curious photos” of his ex-girlfriend if she does not abide by their agreement, the New York Post reported, without elaborating what those pictures might show.